 Pivot toward the wheelchair, bend your knees, and lower the person into the chair.

-Make sure the person has both hands on the arms of the chair before you lower him or her down.
+Make sure the person has both hands on the arms of the chair before you lower them down.

 AAOS does not endorse any treatments, procedures, products, or physicians referenced herein.
 This information is provided as an educational service and is not intended to serve as medical advice.
 Anyone seeking specific orthopaedic advice or assistance should consult his or her orthopaedic surgeon, or locate one in your area through the AAOS Find an Orthopaedist program on this website.